-The EU Directive 2004/107/EC aims to improve and maintain air quality by setting target values for the concentration in ambient air of metals cadmium, arsenic, nickel and for B[a]P. The target value for B[a]P is an annual mean concentration of 1 nanogram (one billionth of a gram (10-9)) per cubic metre (m-3) of ambient air or lower and must be achieved across Member States where there is relevant exposure.
+The EU Directive2 2004/107/EC aims to improve and maintain air quality by setting target values for the concentration in ambient air of metals cadmium, arsenic, nickel and for B[a]P. The target value for B[a]P is an annual mean concentration of 1 nanogram (one billionth of a gram (10-9)) per cubic metre (m-3) in ambient air or lower.